8d2/tct-feedback-bot/docs/commands.md

   > **B.2.** As a *builder*, I want to *assign a star rating (0-3) to feedback contracts* so that I can *reward users based on the quality and effort of their feedback*.
   >
   > **B.3.** As a *builder*, I want to *sign off on feedback contracts* so that I can *reward users for providing feedback on my tower*.
-- [x] `/contract allowpings <ping>` - Determines whether you will be pinged when feedback contracts are posted that you can accept, as the main builder or the collaborator.
+- [x] `/contract allowpings <ping>` - Determines whether you will be pinged for contract related actions.
+This includes when a contract is posted in a thread you are a builder for, or a contract you posted is accepted.
 - [x] `/contract addbuilder <user>` - Adds another user as a collaborator for your feedback thread.
 They will be allowed to accept feedback contracts on your behalf.
   > **B.4.** As a *builder*, I want to *give builder permissions to my collaborators* so that *they can accept feedback contracts on my behalf*.
 - [x] `/contract removebuilder <user>` - Removes a collaborator from your feedback thread.